Biden says Labor nominee Julie Su represents American dream

 The Labor Department said just 10.1% of workers last year were union members.
 That figure has been cut nearly in half since 1983 and could fall further, as younger workers are less likely to belong to unions.

-Associated Press writers Josh Boak, Mary Clare Jalonick and Hope Yen in Washington contributed to this report.
+Associated Press writers Adam Beam in Sacramento, Calif., and Mary Clare Jalonick and Hope Yen in Washington contributed to this report.